osok/BRAT/README.md

 so if you want to buy one, search for ESP Key.
 If you are doing physical penetration assesments it's a great tool to have in your bag.

-I want to reconoginize the gentleman that poke about the ESPKey, since he did so before I built this.
+I want to reconoginize the gentleman that spoke about the ESPKey, since he did so before I built this.
 He deserves a lot of credit for building it and talking about it.
-Also I want to thank the guys at Bishop Fox for the Tastic.
-I am using their code base as a refierece for the Wiegand protocol.
+Also, I want to thank the guys at Bishop Fox for the Tastic.
+I am using their code base as a refierece for the eading of the Wiegand protocol.